 Locally Owned Since 1968

-Regardless of your flooring needs, Dominion Floors have you covered.
-Whether you are looking for a stylish and durable new flooring solution for your home, or if you are a business looking to update your space, we are the one-stop choice for all your modern flooring needs.
+Regardless of your flooring needs, Dominion Floors has you covered.
+Whether you are looking for a stylish and durable new flooring solution for your home, or if you are a business looking to upgrade your space, we are the one-stop choice for all your modern flooring needs.